reeflective/console/README.md

 </p>

 Console is an all-in-one console application library built on top of a [readline](https://github.com/reeflective/readline) shell and using [Cobra](https://github.com/spf13/cobra) commands.
-It aims so as to provide users with a modern interface at at minimal cost while allowing them to focus on developing their commands and application core: the console will then transparently interface with these commands, and provide the various features below almost for free.
+It aims to provide users with a modern interface at at minimal cost while allowing them to focus on developing their commands and application core: the console will then transparently interface with these commands, and provide the various features below almost for free.